Enter spend & sales

 They describe the same relationship from opposite directions.
 ROAS is a multiple (ad sales ÷ ad spend, e.g. 4×).
 ACoS is a percentage (ad spend ÷ ad sales, e.g. 25%).
 They convert directly: ACoS = 100 ÷ ROAS.
 A 4× ROAS is a 25% ACoS; a 2× ROAS is a 50% ACoS.

-Break-even ROAS is the point where the profit from an ad-driven sale exactly covers the ad cost — above it you profit, below it you lose.
-It equals your selling price divided by your pre-ad profit, or simply 100 ÷ break-even ACoS.
+Break-even ROAS is the ROAS at which ads neither make nor lose money.
+It equals selling price ÷ pre-ad profit (or 100 ÷ break-even ACoS).
 A 40% margin needs a 2.5× break-even ROAS; a 20% margin needs 5×.
-This tool calculates it from your price, cost, and referral fee.
+Enter your price, cost, and referral fee — we calculate it for you.

 Break-even ACoS is the highest ACoS you can run before an ad-driven sale stops being profitable.
 It equals your profit margin before ad spend.
 If your product makes 40% margin before ads, your break-even ACoS is 40% — spend more than 40% of a sale on the ad that drove it and you lose money on that sale.

-TACoS (Total ACoS) is ad spend as a percentage of your TOTAL sales — ad-driven plus organic.
-Unlike ACoS, which only sees ad sales, TACoS shows how dependent your whole business is on ads.
-A TACoS that falls as you grow is a sign that advertising is lifting your organic rank (the halo effect).
-A rising TACoS warns that ads are replacing organic sales, not adding to them.
+TACoS is ad spend as a percentage of TOTAL sales (ad + organic).
+Unlike ACoS which only sees ad sales, TACoS shows how dependent your whole business is on ads.
+A falling TACoS means ads are lifting organic rank; a rising TACoS means ads are replacing organic sales, not adding to them.

 For an established product, under 10% TACoS is strong and 7–12% is healthy.
 New launches often run much higher — 20%+ — because they lean on ads to build rank and reviews before organic sales take over.
 The trend matters more than the absolute number: you want TACoS trending down over time.